In this chapter, you will look at sitting position, instrument holding, and right-hand technique.

 Cross to an adjacent string by moving the right-hand and forearm slightly.
 Listen carefully and adjust the stroke until a good tone results.
 Practice slowly and evenly.

-Below is the above exercise written in quasi tablature.
+Below is the above exercise written in quasi-tablature.
 The upper line (1) represents the first or A string, the line below it, the second (2) or E string, etc.

-Exercise 1 • M-I-M-I | Alternating between the middle and Index
+Exercise 1 • M-I-M-I | Alternating between the middle and index fingers

 Thumb Strum